chainspace/docs/content/150-testnets.md

 ---
-weight: 70
+weight: 150
-title: Node Discovery
+title: Running a testnet
 ---

-# Node Discovery
+# Running a testnet

 So far, this documentation has assumed that all nodes are running on a single machine.
-What if you want to run each node on a separate machine on a local network, or across the internet?
+What if you want to run a testnet, with each node on a separate machine on a local network, or across the internet?

 We have not yet implemented seed nodes, or a cryptographically secure method of peer discovery.
 So we have implemented some simple methods for stitching together networks until we are ready to commit to a final system.